rramchan12/HateSpeechDetection_ver2/finetuning/VALIDATION_GUIDE.md

 **Expected Output**:
 ```
-PyTorch: 2.1.0+cu118
+PyTorch: 2.9.0+cu128
 CUDA: True
 ```

-**Note**: The `finetuning/requirements.txt` contains all dependencies needed for the fine-tuning pipeline.
-For full project dependencies, see the root-level `requirements.txt`.
+**Note**: The unified `requirements.txt` at the project root contains all dependencies including fine-tuning, metrics, and development tools.

 ### Step 4: Verify GPU (from terminal)